2025-11-28

 King Arthur's bubbly recipe (also no-knead) is 79% hydration with a low 5% Oil, a third of mine.
 Serious Eats has a similar 80% hydration no-knead recipe, 13% Oil, with a 3-day refrigerated rise.

-The Kitchn gushes about Samin Nosrat's recipe which curiously douses the dough with Salt Water; unfortunately, they don't use weights so check the comments for the bakers percentages: 75% hydration (plus later brine!) and 8% Oil.
+The Kitchn gushes about Samin Nosrat's recipe which won their 4 recipe bake-off, and curiously douses the dough with Salt Water; unfortunately, they don't use weights so check the comments for the bakers percentages: 75% hydration (plus later brine!) and 8% Oil.
 A follow-up article recommends replacing the recipe's Honey with Barley Malt Syrup.
+Samin's recipe won their focaccia bake-off.
 I'm generally not fond of adding sweeteners to my bread, but I like Nosrat's book and show, and trust her: 2% isn't that much.

 If high-hydration works well, consider adding oil directly to the dough, and spread on a foil- or parchment-lined tray to avoid the oily bottom Irene objects to.